221910309056/samp/intro.md

 **Python Coding**

-Python is easy, simple and flexible
+Python is easy, simple and flexible.